 Once the basics are stable, iterate weekly on clarifiers and ranking signals based on real transcripts, not assumptions.

-What’s the minimum data needed for product recommendations?
+What’s the minimum data needed to launch an AI product recommendation expert?

-Do I need a full ML pipeline to launch?
+Do I need a full ML pipeline to launch an AI shopping assistant?

-How many questions should the AI expert ask?
+How many questions should an AI expert ask before recommending products?